membership

-The Church Is Precious
+The Church is Precious

 The church is Christ’s precious possession; this is who she is by divine proclamation (1 Pet 2:9).
 As saints, saved by grace through faith in the Lord Jesus Christ, we should love the church—Christ’s church—for what is precious to Christ should be precious to us.
 The church is not a building, a place, or an object; it is the people of God, redeemed in Christ, and “called out” to bear witness to Jesus Christ in this world.
 The church is precious and is to be loved—that is those who appear lovable and unlovable, spiritually mature and immature, faithfully strong and weak; thus, the greatest and the least who profess faith in Christ are to be loved.